Twingate/terraform-provider-twingate/docs/resources/resource.md

 ### Optional

-- `access` (Block, Optional) Restrict access to certain groups or service accounts (see [below for nested schema](#nestedblock--access))
+- `access` (Block List) Restrict access to certain groups or service accounts (see [below for nested schema](#nestedblock--access))
 - `alias` (String) Set a DNS alias address for the Resource.
 Must be a DNS-valid name string.
 - `is_authoritative` (Boolean) Determines whether assignments in the access block will override any existing assignments.
 Default is `true`.
 If set to `false`, assignments made outside of Terraform will be ignored.
 - `is_browser_shortcut_enabled` (Boolean) Controls whether an "Open in Browser" shortcut will be shown for this Resource in the Twingate Client.
 - `is_visible` (Boolean) Controls whether this Resource will be visible in the main Resource list in the Twingate Client.
-- `protocols` (Block, Optional) Restrict access to certain protocols and ports.
+- `protocols` (Block List) Restrict access to certain protocols and ports.
 By default or when this argument is not defined, there is no restriction, and all protocols and ports are allowed. (see [below for nested schema](#nestedblock--protocols))

 ### Read-Only